akhan4u/wordpress-terraform-deployment/README.md

 6. When you're done, run `terraform destroy`.

 After Complete Run it will Output the PublicIP of your WordPress EC2 Instance.
-Enter http://<ec2-public-ip> to get the default WordPress login page.
+Enter http://<i>ec2-public-ip</i> to get the default WordPress login page.

 ![WordPress Welcome Page](screenshots/wordpress_login_page.png)

+## Disclaimer!!

+This example deploy real resources into your AWS account which can cost you money.
+The resources are all part of the AWS Free Tier Account, you are completely responsible for all AWS charges.